stephenhensley/mbta-gtfs-sonification/README.md

   If you have any questions, or want to talk about my project don't hesitate to contact me!

+  I would also like to extend a huge thank you to my mentors at Berklee College of Music.
+Namely, Matthew Davidson, Dr. Richard Boulanger, Tom Zicarelli, and Neil Leonard.
+Without whom, this project would never have even been a thought, nevermind a working software system.
+Further, my friends and peers in Electronic Production and Design are some of the most inspring and intelligent people I have ever met, and they have constantly pushed me to push myself.
+All of these people deserve much more than a few words of thanks for being some of the best people I've ever had the pleasure of learning from, and with.

   ALSO credit where credit is due:
   I have looked at, dissected and repurposed parts of the onebusaway visualizer project inside of my project:
       (https://github.com/OneBusAway/onebusaway-gtfs-realtime-visualizer/wiki)